SoftDevAcademy/python-developer-career-path-part-1/README.md

 <div align="center">

-# Python Developer Career Path – Part 1: From Zero to Junior Developer
+# Python Developer Career Path – Part 1: <br>From Zero to Junior Developer

 Developed and maintained by SoftDevAcademy